iFatRain/pokemon-crystal-map-randomizer/README.md

 * Basement open without basement key!
 * The director always gives you the key card when talking to him
 * Right guard in victory road gate removed
+* You can walk out of Mahogany to Ice Cave, you won't be stopped.
+* You can walk to Union Cave from Violet, you won't be reminded about the Egg.

 ### Vanilla/Unused Warps